-The Brisbane Broncos are the most successful club in the modern era of Australian rugby league.
+The Brisbane Broncos are one of the most successful clubs in the modern era of Australian rugby league.
 They have won six premierships since joining the NSWRL in 1988, three of which have come after the inception of the national competition in 1998.

 About the Brisbane Broncos